pippinbarr/cart253-2020/topics/object-oriented-programming/interacting-objects.md

 This is an important example because we will need to solve the question of __how two objects interact__ (a bee and a flower in this case), which is something we commonly need to do in Object-Oriented Programming.

 Perhaps we could also make bees get smaller over time, so they also need to pollinate the flower (and collect nectar) in order to live!
 If a bee gets too small, it dies.
+It's a tough ol' world.

 Let's break this down into a set of tasks